 Mack will go down as one of the best outside linebackers to ever play in the NFL, and he was amazingly a two-star prospect coming out of Fort Pierce Westwood High School in Fort Pierce, Florida.

-After tearing it up at Buffalo, the Oakland Raiders selected him fifth overall in the 2014 NFL Draft, and all he’s done is earn five Pro Bowl selections, three First-Team All-Pro selections and win the 2016 NFL Defensive Player of the Year.
+After tearing it up at Buffalo, the Oakland Raiders selected him fifth overall in the 2014 NFL Draft, and all he’s done is earn six Pro Bowl selections, three First-Team All-Pro selections and win the 2016 NFL Defensive Player of the Year.
 Tell me why the Raiders traded him to the Chicago Bears again?

 1. Lamar Jackson

-The only spot that makes sense for the reigning MVP is numero uno.
+The only spot that makes sense for the MVP passer is numero uno.
 Lamar Jackson unanimously won the league’s top award over the likes of Kansas City Chiefs’ Patrick Mahomes and Houston Texans’ Deshaun Watson, took the Baltimore Ravens to the playoffs in 2019 and broke Michael Vick’s quarterback rushing record.
 Every kid across the country watched him juke defenders and tried mirroring his moves in their backyards.

 Jackson was born in Pompano Beach, Florida, and he attended Boynton Beach Community High School.
 Somehow, none of Florida, Florida State or Miami was able to lure the dual-threat star to their school.
 He played at Louisville, where he won the Heisman Trophy award in 2016.